saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 Exiting configuration mode
 ```

-If we would have been following along with the interactive-commands log on the device:
+From the start of the configuration section, I followed along with the `interactive-commands` log on the device.
+From the logs in there, we can see what exactly how the different functions interacted with the device:

 ```
 admin@dar02.ims> monitor start interactive-commands | match NETCONF